Dreamer009/dotfiles/README.md

 ### [NuShell](https://www.nushell.sh)

-- Zsh is still the default terminal, but NuShell is the default shell in Alacritty and WezTerm
+- Zsh is still the default terminal, but NuShell is the default shell in Ghostty and WezTerm
 - Autocompletion is handled via: [Carapace](https://carapace.sh)
 - eza is aliased as `ls`
 - NuShell ls can be accessed via `nuls`